pavanpalakshamurthy/nodejs-todo/README.md

 ```
 docker run -itd -p 3000:3000 -e mongoHost="<mongo-container-ip>" pavanp2/todo-node-app
 ```
-<mongo-container-ip> is from the step #4 of the previous section.
+{mongo-container-ip} is from the step #4 of the previous section.
 Application is run as daemon.
 Logs of the application can be viwed using the below command
 ```
 docker logs <todo-node-app-container-id>